AmitHaritan1/ArmyServiceWithinAtRiskYouth/README.md

 # Life skils features:

-There are 5 scales of preparedness to independence life.
+There are 5 scales of preparedness to an independent adult life.
-All scales set between 1-4 with gaps of 0.25, and each field have specific category:
+All scales set between 1-4 with gaps of 0.25, and each field contains a specific category:

   - M1.2 - education
   - M1.3 - employment